 Please note: Your role as a volunteer can be revoked at any time, by IAPP Staff, if you fail to comply with these guidelines.

 IAPP staff supports KnowledgeNet Chapters by creating and sending meeting invitations, setting up online registration and working with co-chairs to ensure all necessary materials, and gifts for guest speakers (in-person educational events only).
-After the meeting, the IAPP communicates with all attendees thanking them for their participation and will share any presentation materials if they are available.
+The IAPP will share any presentation materials to attendees after the meeting, if they are available.
 Please be sure to share these with your staff partner as soon as possible.

 In addition to direct meeting support, the IAPP is responsible for: